mtrudel/minicap/README.md

  2. Checking for unpushed changes.
 If you enable `pedantic_remote`, deployments will fail if your local HEAD is newer than the branch pulled down on the remote server.
 This is usually indicative of your forgetting to do a `git push` before a `cap deploy`, and helps prevent those 'why didn't my deployment change anything?' moments.

+## Using Minicap

+The easiest way to start using minicap is to change the first line of your project's `Capfile` to `load 'minicap'`.
+Copy the contents of minicap's `examples/deploy.rb` as a jumping off point for your project's `deploy.rb`.

 ## Coming soon

  * Better multistage support.
 This will probably just lean on cap's multistage support, but I may make it a little cleaner